jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

     - Azure backup is a managed service for backing up and recovering workloads
     - Requires an Azure Recovery Services vault
       - A Recovery Services vault is an entity that stores the backups and recovery points created over time for a particular Region only.
+      - The backed-up resources have to be in the same region as the vault
     - Supported workloads:
       - Azure virtual machines
       - On-premises machines